Taylors Falls, Minnesota: Notable structures

-Historic building in Taylor Falls include the Folsom House, located in the historic Angel Hill District, and the Taylors Falls Public Library.
+Historic building in Taylor Falls include the Folsom House, located in the historic Angel Hill District, the Old Jail, and the Taylors Falls Public Library.
 Taylors Falls also has the oldest public schoolhouse in Minnesota, built in 1852.

-Points of interest
+Parks and recreation

-The town has a ski and snowboard resort, Wild Mountain that functions as a water park in the summer months.
-It is located 7.4 miles north of downtown Taylors Falls and 61 miles from Downtown Minneapolis.
-The site has 26 ski hills spread over 100 acres of land.
-It also boasts as being the first ski resort to open in Minnesota every year.
-During the summer, Wild Mountain also operates Taylors Falls Scenic Boat Tours.
-Leaving multiple times a day, the tours range from 45-80 mins long.
-On the outskirts of Taylors Falls is Franconia Sculpture Park.
-It is an outdoor free sculpture garden covering 43-acres.
+Interstate State Park is located on the east side of Taylors Falls.
+The park hosts scenic river views, canoeing, camping, fishing, rock climbing, and glacial potholes.
+The Minnesota side of Interstate State Park has a variety of bouldering, toprope, and traditional climbing ranging from 5.5 to 5.13.

 In popular culture

-Taylors Falls was the location where the main characters of Vilhelm Moberg's Swedish novel The Emigrants settled.
+Taylors Falls was the location where the main characters of Vilhelm Moberg's Swedish novel The Emigrants first settled.
 It was adapted into a film, and later a musical called Kristina från Duvemåla.